bangtan66708/MDS_Gini_pseudo_metric/README.md

 2. MNIST.py
 This file contains the experiment on MNIST dataset.

-In order to run this file, first you need to download the MNIST dataset using the download_mnist.py file :
+In order to run the MNIST file, first you need to download the MNIST dataset using the download_mnist.py file :
 ```bash
    pixi run python MDS_UCI.py
  ```